Filipe Oliveira (footballer, born 1984)

-Filipe Vilaça Oliveira (born 27 May 1984) is a Portuguese former professional footballer who played mainly as a right midfielder but also as an attacking right back.
+Filipe Vilaça de Oliveira (born 27 May 1984) is a Portuguese former professional footballer who played mainly as a right midfielder but also as an attacking right-back.

-After starting out at Chelsea as a senior, he went on to play mostly for Videoton in Hungary.
-In his country's Primeira Liga, he amassed totals of 92 matches and one goal over five seasons.
+After starting out at Chelsea as a senior, he went on to play mostly for Hungarian club Videoton.
+In his country's Primeira Liga, he appeared in 92 matches over five seasons.

 Club career

 Born in Braga, Oliveira started his career with local S.C.
 Braga, joining their youth system at the age of 10.
-Still in his teens he was bought by Chelsea for a reported cost of £500,000, making his Premier League debut on 19 October 2002 in a 3–0 away win over Manchester City where he played one minute after coming on as a substitute for two-time scorer Gianfranco Zola; however, he never managed to break into the main squad and, during one month, served a spell at Preston North End.
+Still in his teens, he was bought by Chelsea for a reported cost of £500,000, making his Premier League debut on 19 October 2002 in a 3–0 away win over Manchester City where he played one minute after coming on as a substitute for two-time scorer Gianfranco Zola; however, he never managed to break into the main squad and, during one month, served a spell at Preston North End.

 Oliveira played once for the Blues in 2004–05, in the last game against Newcastle United where he also came off the bench.
 In the summer of 2005 he was loaned to C.S.
 Marítimo, with Nuno Morais joining in the same situation; after the season finished, he agreed to be released from his contract and signed with the Madeira-based club.

-At the end of 2006–07, which included his first Primeira Liga goal in a 2–3 away loss against neighbours C.D.
-Nacional, Oliveira was released and joined Leixões SC, which had just returned to the top flight after several decades of absence.
-In June 2008, after having helped the Matosinhos team retain their league status, he returned to Braga now as a senior player, signing a two-year contract.
+At the end of 2006–07, which included his only Primeira Liga goal in a 3–2 away loss against neighbours C.D.
+Nacional, Oliveira was released and joined Leixões SC, recently returned to the top flight after several decades of absence.
+In June 2008, after having helped the Matosinhos team to retain their status, he returned to Braga now as a senior player, signing a two-year contract.
 He appeared very rarely throughout his debut campaign, one of his few chances being a 5–0 win at C.F.
 Os Belenenses.